selinaerhabor/ucfd-milestone-project/README.md

 ## 5. Deployment
 The hosting platform for The Kinks’ website is GitHub Pages, which publishes the master branch containing the most updated version of code for the website.
+To deploy the website to GitHub pages, I amended my GitHub Repository settings for this website by changing the source under GitHub pages from `None` to `master branch` to allow the `git push` command in my IDE (Cloud 9) terminal to deploy the website successfully to GitHub pages.
 This project has two branches which have been merged as the Wireframes were initially uploaded directly to GitHub, but a folder called `Initial Ideas - Wireframes` has now been created and is stored under the assets folder.

 The repository for this website can be cloned using the command below in terminal: